BetonQuest/BetonQuest/docs/Documentation/Packages-&-Templates.md

 ## Templates

-This is an advanced topic that you should not start with before you get used to the [packages](#packages) concept.
-You should understand how to create packages and how to use them before you start using templates.
+You should understand how to create [packages](#packages) and how to use them before you start using templates.
 Templates are a way to create packages that can be used as a base for other packages to reduce the amount of repetitive work.
 Therefore, they are a great way to centralize logic or create utilities.

 ### Using Templates
-Templates work exactly like packages, except that they are placed in the `BetonQuest/QuestTemplates` folder instead of the `BetonQuest/QuestPackages` folder and that they are not loaded as a ready to use package.
+Templates work exactly like packages, except that they are placed in the "_BetonQuest/QuestTemplates_" folder instead of the "_BetonQuest/QuestPackages_" folder and that they are not loaded as a ready to use package.
 Instead, they are used as a base for other packages by referring to them in the `templates` section.

 ````YAML